 Tel.: +(33) 1 45 24 93 29

-As head of the Early Childhood and Schools Division, Michael is responsible for overseeing the following OECD activities: PISA, the Teaching and Learning International Survey (TALIS), the work of the Centre for Effective Learning Environments (CELE), reviews on evaluation and assessment frameworks for improving school outcomes and reviews on early childhood education and care.
-Prior to his current acting position Michael was project leader for TALIS and then PISA.
+As head of the Early Childhood and Schools Division, Michael is responsible for overseeing the following OECD activities: PISA, the Teaching and Learning International Survey (TALIS), the work of the Learning Environments Evaluation Programme (LEEP), reviews on evaluation and assessment frameworks for improving school outcomes and reviews on early childhood education and care.
+Prior to his current position Michael was project leader for TALIS and then PISA.

 Before joining the OECD in 2003, he worked as a statistician for over 20 years in the UK Civil Service with postings in the Ministries of health, trade and industry before joining the education ministry in 1989.